wujastyk/sushrutaproject/start.md

 The tables give links to adhyāyas that have received editorial attention (not always final).

+## Instructions

+“Vulgate edition” means that editorial work on the provisional edition has not yet begun.
+You will see the text of the edition in the main window with the variants from the manuscripts in the critical apparatus on the right.

+“New edition” means that the project has released an edition of parts of the work with full apparatus.
+At the present time (2022-2024), this edition is provisional: work on proof-reading and edition is still ongoing on a daily basis.
+You will see the edition in the main window, and the variants from the manuscripts and the printed edition in the critical apparatus on the right.

+Chapters marked with a puṣpikā ❈ have received critical editorial attention and translation.
+Unmarked chapters are collations, not critical editions.

+The “[Instructions for Readers](https://saktumiva.org/wiki/users)” documentation explains how to read the above editions, how to select particular manuscripts for examination, and how to generate the critical apparatus.
+The most common option is to press “other witnesses” in the left menu bar, then “select all”, then “generate apparatus.”
+Click the अ character in the right-hand menu to select your preferred display script.

 ## [Sūtrasthāna](https://saktumiva.org/wiki/wujastyk/susrutasamhita/01-su.su/provisional-edition_sutrasthana?upama_ver=gv6fam6pom&upama_script=devanagari)
 |                                                              |                                                              |                                                              |      |      |                                                              |      |                                                              |      |      |
 | :----------------------------------------------------------: | :----------------------------------------------------------: | :----------------------------------------------------------: | :--: | :--: | :----------------------------------------------------------: | :--: | :----------------------------------------------------------: | :--: | :--: |